Abraham Darby I: Bristol

-There was a small community of Quakers in Bristol, and Darby soon gained a reputation for skill and enterprise.
+There was a large body of Friends in business, including Nehemiah Champion, Lloyds, Harfords, Goldneys and other merchant families in Bristol, and Darby soon gained a reputation for skill and enterprise.
 In 1702 Darby joined a number of fellow Quakers to form the Bristol Brass Company, with works at Baptist Mills in Bristol.

+During his time in Bristol, Darby was an active member of the Society of Friends (Quakers).
+Through the Bristol Men's Meeting, he was closely tied to the community that established the Bristol Quaker Workhouse on New Street (now called Champion Square) - the earliest real world application of John Bellers' 1695 College of Industry model.
+(It is recorded in 1701 that Abraham Darby and Henry Dickerson responsible for finishing the outer parts of the new workhouse building).
+The close-knit, intermarried network of Bristol Quaker merchants and manufacturers, meant that Darby was directly exposed to Bellers' ideas of worker welfare, manufacturing, social reform prior to moving to Coalbrookdale.

+Abraham journeyed to Holland, probably in 1704, to study methods for casting brass pots.
 He brought in 'Dutchmen' to operate a brass battery work, making cooking pots and other holloware under a trip hammer.

 He also developed a method for casting pots in 'greensand' moulds, previously only used for smaller castings.
 This enabled pots and cauldrons to be mass-produced and to be thinner than those made by the traditional process of casting in loam moulds.
 For this purpose, he established the Cheese Lane Foundry in 1704.
 Initially he cast brass pots, but by 1705, he moved on to using iron.
 A young Welsh apprentice, John Thomas, solved the problem by using sand for the mould, with a special casting box and core.
 Using this casting method Darby could cast pots of sufficient thinness and lightness.
 Darby took out a patent on the new casting method in 1707, Darby's successors sold cooking pots over wide areas of England and Wales, and had a virtual monopoly in the trade.
 For this he used a reverberatory air furnace of a kind developed by Sir Clement Clerke, initially for smelting lead near Bristol, and applied by him or his son Talbot to iron founding at Vauxhall.

+Darby's interest in iron casting was not shared by his partners, who were not interested in expanding the Bristol Brass Company. he drew his money out of the Bristol Brassworks and on hearing of Coalbrookdale went and settled there.